1. Monitoring bracelet (house arrest)

-If you've been sentenced by a Polish court to imprisonment not exceeding one year you can apply for electronically monitroed curfew (also known as house arrest), which means that you can serve your sentence at home, wearing an electronic device (a plastic bracelet) on your wrist or your ankle.
-Obviously this method of serving a sentence is very popular as it prevents you from going to jail and lets you live your life (almost) normally.
+If you have been sentenced by a Polish court to imprisonment not exceeding one year and a half (18 months) you can apply for electronically monitored curfew (also known as house arrest), which means that you can serve your sentence at home wearing an electronic device (a plastic band) on your wrist or your ankle.
+It is also possible to be granted permission to serve a sentence in this manner if you have been sentenced to imprisonment not exceeding 3 years and you have already served 2 years and 6 months or more.

 - you have a permanent place of residence